Joshuarox100/VRC-Inventory-Inventor/README.md

 </p>

 3) Next, configure how you want the inventory to be setup for your avatar.
+	>If you want to know what a particular option does, hover your mouse over its text for a brief explanation.

 <p align="center">
   <img width="80%" height="80%" src="Images/Step 3.png">